MajaKornicka/8_Week_SQL_Challenge_Case_Study_3/README.md

 # Week 3 Foodie-Fi 🥑
-I took up the 8 week SQL challange from Data with Danny https://8weeksqlchallenge.com/case-study-3/.
+I took up the 8 week SQL challenge from Data with Danny https://8weeksqlchallenge.com/case-study-3/.

 Here is my code solving questions from week 3 🥰